elastic/opentelemetry/docs/guided-onboarding.md

 The default log path is `/var/log/*`.
 To update the path, modify `otel.yml`.

 Under **Visualize your data**, you'll see links to **Logs Explorer** to view your logs and **Hosts** to view your host metrics.

+## Limitations
+Refer to [Elastic OpenTelemetry Collector limitations](collector-limitations.md) for known limitations when using the EDOT Collector.